 If you’re looking into a Shabbat hot plate, you’re probably finding so many options, it can be confusing.
 Here’s a breakdown of the best warming trays for Shabbos for every individual need.
 You can see my comparison of the best hot water urns for Shabbos here.
-Disclosure: this post contains commissioned links and images.
+Disclosure: this post contains affiliate links.

 Since everyone’s requirements are different, I compared a few options in three different categories so that I can find the best shabbat hot plate for YOUR needs.
 I read reviews on different websites, ditched those with overly negative feedback, whittled down the list by price as well, and shared my findings below.